TIME TO READ: 4 MINUTES

 Take a look through each column.
 See which option matches your company more closely.

-CLOUD VPN
+CLOUD VPN | ON-PREM VPN |

-Your office runs most of its IT services on premise
+Your office uses cloud services | Your office runs most of its IT services on premise |

-Your company uses a central data center for all locations' IT
+Your company has multiple offices which operate semi-autonomously | Your company uses a central data center for all locations' IT |

-Your workforce is spread out—multiple offices, remote work, frequent travelers
+Your workforce is spread out—multiple offices, remote work, frequent travelers | The majority of your workforce works in the same office |

-Low budget for IT services
+Low budget for IT services | Moderate budget for IT services |

-Data privacy is critical (if you're hacked, you and all of your customers suffer—and you have liability)
+Data privacy is important (if you're hacked, only your company suffers) | Data privacy is critical (if you're hacked, you and all of your customers suffer—and you have liability) |

-Latency (lag time) can exist on two sides
+Latency (lag time) can exist on two sides | Latency will exist only on one side (faster) |

 As you can see, On-Prem VPNs edge out Cloud VPNs overall.
 While low prices certainly help, slow Internet access can kill a cloud VPN's appeal in a matter of weeks.